Aoxter/Aoxter/README.md

 ### Hi there 👋.
-My name is Piotr Kopycki and I come from Poland.
+My name is Piotr Kopycki.

 I am a student of IT with a specialization in artificial intelligence at the Adam Mickiewicz University.
 I graduated from the Poznań University of Technology.
-I also work in R&D team in ITTI.
+I also work as Junior Java Developer in Blue Energy.

 ![Github stats](https://github-readme-stats.vercel.app/api?username=Aoxter&theme=default&include_all_commits=true&show_icons=true&count_private=true)